awilhelmer/alexa-mqtt-skill/README.md

 # MQTT AWS Lambda function for Alexa

 A simple [AWS Lambda](http://aws.amazon.com/lambda) function that sends commands via MQTT to your devices.
-Configurable MQTT Comannds in https://github.com/awilhelmer/alexa-mqtt-skill/blob/master/src/main/resources/config.conf
+Configurable MQTT Commands in https://github.com/awilhelmer/alexa-mqtt-skill/blob/master/src/main/resources/config.conf

 ### THIS IS A PERSONAL DEVELOPER SKILL.
 DO NOT SUBMIT THIS TO AMAZON FOR CERTIFICATION